LagSkip/AppSec-eq-star/README.md

 **Description:**

-A OSINT=\* based, Chrome extension that searches for CVE info and FOSS & MOTS software versions.
+A OSINT=\* based, Chrome extension that searches for CVE info + FOSS & MOTS software versions.

 Special thanks to the OG creators or OSINT=* Adam Odell, Shady Khourshid, & Ryan Borum